Deye low-voltage and high-voltage battery systems

 Choosing the right battery for your solar system is just as important as selecting the inverter.
 Deye offers two distinct battery architectures — low-voltage (LV) and high-voltage (HV) — each designed for different applications and system sizes.
-This guide breaks down the differences to help you make the best decision for your home or business in the UAE.
+This guide breaks down the differences, with the exact module voltages and capacities from Deye's datasheets, to help you make the best decision for your home or business in the UAE.

 Understanding Low-Voltage vs High-Voltage Batteries

-The fundamental difference lies in how the battery cells are configured.
-Low-voltage batteries typically operate at 48V nominal, while high-voltage batteries stack cells in series to achieve voltages of 100V to 500V or higher.
+The fundamental difference lies in how the battery modules are configured.
+Deye's low-voltage batteries operate at 51.2V nominal (the "48V class") and scale by connecting modules in parallel.
+High-voltage batteries connect modules in series to build strings from roughly 150V up to 800V.
 This voltage difference has significant implications for system efficiency, cable sizing, and inverter compatibility.

 Why Voltage Matters